pivotal/docs-tap/scst-scan/troubleshoot-scan.hbs.md

 **Solution:**

-1. Copy the template (`carbonblack-private-image-scan-template`) with a different name.
+1. Copy the template you want to use, for example, `carbonblack-private-image-scan-template`.
+1. Rename the new template.
 1. Set the following `securityContext` in the new template:

     ```yaml